sungwoo106/curato/README.md

 ## Edge AI Architecture

-Curato uses a **hybrid LLM design** for performance and modular inference:
+Curato uses a **multi-model architecture** designed specifically for real-time, on-device itinerary generation:

 - **Phi 3.5 Mini** (quantized):
   A lightweight LLM that filters and selects top-rated locations based on distance and category relevance.
+- **Qwen2.5‑7B‑Instruct** (quantized):
+  Evaluated as a potential substitute for Phi 3.5 Mini, offering comparable or better speed and efficiency in lightweight selection tasks.
 - **Llama‑v3.2‑3B‑Instruct** (quantized):
   A heavier LLM that generates the final course narrative and detailed daily story using the user’s context.

-All AI tasks are executed using the **Genie SDK** on the Snapdragon NPU.
+All models are quantized and executed entirely on-device using **Qualcomm’s Genie SDK**, running on the **Snapdragon X Elite’s NPU** for low-latency and energy-efficient inference.
-No cloud requests, no remote inference — just real-time, on-device generation.

 To reduce network usage, **place data is locally cached and filtered** after retrieval from the Kakao Map API.
 This improves consistency and responsiveness.

+> **Note:** *Phi 3.5 Mini was not profiled because it is not officially available on Qualcomm AI Hub as of submission time.*

 ---